How to Clean Windows

 Interior Window Cleaning

-The most common method is to use a cleaning solution on the glass and then wipe it away using a cloth or paper towels.
+Cleaning the inside of the windows, sills and frames of interior windows is usually carried out by using a cleaning solution on the glass and then wiping it away using a cloth or paper towels.
 You can then go over the glass with a squeegee to ensure no streak marks are left behind.

 Exterior Window Cleaning